kellycook301/Ensayar/README.md

 ## The Process
 Everything below details the process of how the app was created.
 The main piece of advice we got for the first capstone was to do something that we were passionate about.
-I was thinking of maybe tackling other things, but when I thought about what to, a rehearsal space booking app was the one that made the most sense to me.
+I was thinking of maybe creating an application with a different purpose, but due to a negative personal experience, a rehearsal space booking app was the one that made the most sense to me.
 There are great spots around town that do NOT have a great way of booking a time and a room.
 My frustration with them was the main source of inspiration for Ensayar.
-Someone came in before the final capstone sprint started and gave some great UI advice.
+A UI designer came in before the final capstone sprint started and gave some great UI advice.
 I wanted the app to be simple and effective.
-I wasn't planning on having a lot of bells and whistles.
+I wasn't planning on having a lot of bells and whistles, but I do have future plans for it with additional features.
 Ensayar is the result.

 Projects that seem simple can be deceptively difficult.
 Even though I only had four tables in my ERD it still turned out to be kind of a pain.
 I still felt a little hazy on C# so there was a hurdle to get over.
 But being thrown into the fire was a great way to HAVE to learn fast.